javaenthusiastt/javaenthusiastt/README.md

 ## I'm currently working on ⚡
 - Building solutions with SQL and optimizing database queries.
-- Finishing my Clans minecraft plugin which includes ranks, quests, colors, placeholders, configurable messages, clan settings, clan chat & alot more features!
-(1.20+)
+- Finishing my Clans Minecraft Plugin!

 I tend to keep most of my code private due to most my work being private or bought, but if you are interested in seeing source code for a feature made by me then contact me at 💬